qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 in which case each layer is added to the map canvas using its default name from the queried service.

-.. note:: **Layer name**

-   Since QGIS 3.42, the :guilabel:`Layer name` field has been removed from the WMS source select dialog.
-   Layers are now added with a default name, which can be renamed later in the :guilabel:`Layers` panel.

 **Layer Order**